 |B2 - Rear Cover Art.|

 3. A Sandbox.
 B2 is a sandbox.
 A small one (The caves are about 2 miles from the Keep, which seems like it would have presented construction problems), but a Sandbox all the same.
-It’s odd in that the walking movement rate is listed at 3 squares (900 feet or 2/10 mile per hour as opposed to the human preferred speed of 7392 feet, or 1.4 miles per hour) which could make for a larger map.
+It’s odd in that the walking movement rate is listed at 3 squares (900 feet or 2/10 mile per hour as opposed to the human preferred speed of 7392 feet, or 1.4 miles per hour, but it's not really that bad, rough ground and frequent rests or something) which could make for a larger map.
 I’m not complaining, but this sort of odd thing is why I like “time between nodes” wilderness mapping.
-Still it’s an open world with explicit encouragement that the party must ‘search’ for the caves and some cool small locations/encounters keyed on the map.
+Still.
+It’s an open world with explicit encouragement that the party must ‘search’ for the caves and some nice small locations/encounters keyed on the map, such as the Mad Hermit and his killer pet.

 5. Simple but Good Detail.
-Caves have excellent detail and some nice simple traps/tricks as well as evocative environments.
-The orc wall of trophy heads (with spy hole for an orc to peer through) is a fine example of this.
+Caves have excellent detail and some nice simple traps/tricks as well as evocative, if bland, environments.
+The orc wall of trophy heads (with spy hole for an orc to peer through) is maybe the best example of this.
 The bands of humanoids also fight fairly intelligently and come to their fellows' aid within the lairs.
 The group sizes are not too large, but not especially small either.
 The large orc tribe for example has 23 combatants and a leader, while their weaker allies have 16 combatants.
 The treasure descriptions are also decent, with concealment, and at least some bit of detail beyond being simple coinage.

 1. Excessively Keep Focused.
 The Keep, as written is heaped with loving detail to almost no obvious purpose.
 There are some good encounters within (the jovial, outspoken and thoroughly evil Priest planning a double cross, or the bank) but generally the amount of detail provided for the keep is excessive for the amount and type of adventure that the module assumes will occur within.
 Arguably this thoroughness is useful because it doesn’t assume the players' intentions are to plunder the caves, and provides a basis for whatever else might unfold beyond an expedition the Caves of Chaos.
 Still, given the limited information provided about some actual adventuring locations, the detail of the Keep provides too much for too little.

 2. Evil Evil Monsters.
 While some monsters should just be evil, predatory and hateful, humanoids especially shouldn’t always be.
 Yes, Keep on the Borderlands recognizes interactions with the Cave’s denizens beyond frontal assault, and suggests that the rivalries of the monsters could ultimately be used as a means of destroying the Caves.
-Still there is no real thought given to the possibility that a party might decide to work for one of the the monster factions.
-Allying with the orcs to slay the hobgoblins, or protecting the kobolds in exchange for information, even rallying the varied humanoids to sack the keep - all are possible.
-Some monsters should attack, but since the central gorge of the Caves is basically a no-man’s land between orc and goblin it seems that both would at least be interested in recruiting the characters to harass, kill and spy on the other faction.
+Stil,l there is no real thought given to the possibility that a party might decide to work for one of the the monster factions.
+Allying with the orcs to slay the hobgoblins, or protecting the kobolds in exchange for information, even rallying the varied humanoids to sack the Keep - all are possible.
+Of course some monsters should attack, but not all.
+For example, with the central gorge of the Caves is a no-man’s land between orc and goblin both should at least be interested in recruiting the characters to harass, kill, and spy on the other faction.
 Even the evil priest has a lot more to gain from recruiting the characters rather then sacrificing them to his dark lord.
 This problem is compounded by the silly “Different types of humanoids in different caves with better and better HP: ½ HD, 1-1 HD, 1 HD, 1+1 HD, 2HD, 3+1 HD”.
-While some of the caves – especially those of the orcs and hobgoblins have fun elements, they aren’t very different, and give a general feel of video game levels where the party moves from little dogmen up to ugly green guys, pig men, big ugly green guys, big dogmen and finally big ugly hairy green guys – all with the same stone cave background.
+While some of the caves – especially those of the orcs and hobgoblins have fun elements, they aren’t very different, description is basic to the point where they give a general feeling of video game levels.
+The heroes move from stage 1-1, fighting little dogmen up to 1-2 vs. ugly green guys.
+It goes on and on: pig men, big ugly green guys, big dogmen and finally big ugly hairy green guys – all with the same stone cave background and maybe a palette swap or two.
 Some variation in these humanoids and their lairs seems important.

 3. Bad Magic.
 Magic items in B2 are simply awful and everywhere.
 Everything is +1 this and +2 that.
 There aren’t any interesting magical items at all, it’s all from the book.
 For my taste there are too many magical items generally (let’s just add a better armor – say ‘full plate’ that has an AC of 2, because there’s way too much +1 Platemail in the Keep and the Caves).
 Some of the monster owned magic armor and weapons should simply be replaced with better ACs and damage for monsters (it’s not a magic +1 axe, it’s just too huge for a human to use it), or evil items from the shrine of chaos, but so much of the treasure is uninteresting magical items as well.
 Better a few strange wondrous feeling items then a slew of soulless mechanically beneficial crap.

 4. Unimaginative Undead.
-Yeah there's a Temple of Evil in the Caves, and while it's well keyed, it depends on making the zombies and skeletons hard to turn.
+Yeah there's a Temple of Evil in the Caves, and while it's well enough keyed, it depends on making the zombies and skeletons hard to turn.
 This is a favorite reprehensible Gygax trick.
 It's frustrating and uninteresting.
 Better to increase the number of dead, or allow the evil priests to unturn/bolster undead moral with a turning roll.
-There are plenty of them in the shrine of evil, so the GM really doesn't need to resort to silly amulets.
+There are plenty of them in the shrine of evil, so the GM really doesn't need to resort to silly amulets for dead people.
 This is a personal peeve in old D&D modules but it really sets a bad example here.

 WAYS TO CHANGE

 1. The Keep.
 The Keep is good, but it’s presented as too good, too strong, or too morally correct for me.
 I’d introduce factions, making the keep less easy to love.
 A fortress of a corrupt authoritarian government built to protect and pacify a penal colony and hellish mine.
 The demesne of a decadent lord that seeks to take a good portion of treasures recovered from “his” lands as tax.
-The sort of environment that emphasizes that the core conflict in the world is not “good and evil” but order and chaos, or civilization (order) and wilderness (freedom).
+It's setting dependent, but I'd want the sort of environment that emphasizes some core conflict other then "good vs. evil".
+Even order vs chaos, or the Western version of civilization (hierarchy) vs wilderness (freedom).
 Other than playing to my personal ideology and making a more nuanced campaign world, this scenario has the advantage of suggesting that the Keep itself might be a target of character aggression/plundering /takeover.
-This is helpful because it gets the players thinking about the balance of factions and the dynamics of power in the game – something that tabletop games still seem better at then computer games.
+This is helpful because it gets the players thinking about the balance of factions and the dynamics of power in the game – something that tabletop games are still better at then computer games.

 |B2 - Internal Art - Mad Hermit|